calvinlinz/world-builder/README.md

 The link for this relevant issue can be seen [here](https://gitlab.ecs.vuw.ac.nz/richeshayd/world-builder/-/issues/8).

+Please Note: This algorithm was soley used for path edges, as we opted for premade buildings.

 **How will we display the features at their relevant size?**

 Some elements, such as tents, should be displayed over multiple squares.
 In other words, larger elements that can't be broken into individual repeatable squares should be displayed over many squares.
 To solve this, a JSON file should be created to record the dimensions that should be used for each of the images.